CzarinaStudio/appdev1/04_emerging_technologies.md

-### In Education
+- **In Education**:

   IoT enhances education by making learning more accessible, interactive, and collaborative.
 It allows students and teachers to connect in real time, extending the classroom into digital spaces.
 Even after the pandemic, IoT continues to boost lesson engagement and streamline group projects.
 Importantly, it equips students with skills and tools they will need in a connected future.

+- **Reference**:
-Reference: Arduino.
+ _Source: Arduino.
 (2025).
 The role of the IoT in education.
 Arduino.
 Retrieved August 15, 2025, from https://www.arduino.cc/education/the-role-of-the-iot-in-education

-### In IT
+- **In IT**:

   In the IT industry, IoT is widely used for smart infrastructure, predictive maintenance, supply chain monitoring, and data-driven decision-making.
 Businesses employ IoT systems to gather massive amounts of real-time data from devices, enabling automation and improving operational efficiency.

+- **Reference**:
-Reference: IBM.
+ _Source: IBM.
 (2023, May 12).
 What is the Internet of Things (IoT)?
 IBM THINK.
 Retrieved August 15, 2025, from https://www.ibm.com/think/topics/internet-of-things